tiggers23/TaPCL-CiPCL/README.md

 ## Note

 Some paths in the scripts are dataset-specific.
-If you use another dataset or another machine, please modify `dataset_root`, `class_order`, pretrained model paths, and the output path in `models_translate.py` accordingly.
+If you use another dataset or another machine, please modify `dataset_root`, `class_order`, `pretrained model paths`, and the output path in `models_translate.py` accordingly.